Skatteetaten/boober/README.md

 utv/reference.json | override      | Configuration specific to one application in one openshift project

 AuroraConfig is at the moment only documented internally but will be available externally soon.

+### AuroraVaults
+Secrets are stored in another git repo encrypted.
+Boober is the only one who should write/read from this repo since it has the encryption keys.

+### AuroraDeploymentSpec
+An unversioned abstraction between AuroraConfig and the ObjectGeneration processes via ApplicationId.

+Given an applicationId that is deployed from an AuroraConfig the following process will happen:

+ - find the files in an AuroraConfig that is relevant for this ApplicationId
+ - convert the AuroraConfig into an AuroraDeploymentSpec using a versioned process
+ - the mapping logic will retain information about what file a given config item is retrieved from

+### External resources provisioning
+External resources that are needed for an application to start is processed in Boober and given to the ObjectGeneration process

+### OpenShiftObjectGeneration
+Boober user [kubernetes-model](https://github.com/fabric8io/kubernetes-model) and [kubernetes-dsl](https://github.com/fkorotkov/k8s-kotlin-dsl) in order to transfer input into OpenShift objects.

+### ObjectObjectUpdate
+When creating/updating state in OpenShift Boober has a very opinoinated approach.
+We do not use apply on the objects we put/update the new objects into the cluster conditionally on resourceVersion.

+We do this because we want the truth of the state to be in AuroraConfig not in the cluster.
+If somebody fiddles with an object and want it back to desired state they only need to run the deploy process in Boober.

+Immutable fields on objects are retained.